pindos11/md_editor2/docs/MANUAL.md

 - In board mode, notes are grouped by `status`, and changing a card's status moves it between columns after save.
 - The `Status options` field lets you define the board/select values for that folder, for example `queued, doing, done`.
 - Use the visible-column toggles to hide fields you do not want in the table or board card metadata.
-- `status` uses a dropdown, `due` uses a date input, and `tags` remain comma-separated text that saves back as a YAML list.
+- `status` uses a dropdown, `due` uses a date input, `created` and `updated` use datetime inputs in table view, and `tags` remain comma-separated text that saves back as a YAML list.
 - Fields such as `relation`, `relations`, `related`, `link`, or `links` are treated as note-reference fields.
 - Relation fields accept comma-separated note names and save back as YAML lists.
 - Relation chips in the database are clickable and open the referenced note when it exists in the workspace.